nicferrier/jarnode/README.md

 ## How to make a pom for a node project

-This pom has shade and a copy resources task which will copy the current directory to the *right* maven resources directory so that it's included correctly in the resulting uberjar:
+This pom has shade and a resources definitions which make the node app packagable and runnable by jarnode:

 ```xml
 <project xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"